MRYingLEE/AlgebraicNLP/README.md

 # An experiment is to solve a Symbolic Math problem, Integral specifically.
 I am working on it in my spare time and hope I can finish it in 1 or 2 month.

+## What I have learnt?

+To train a new model for the specific symbolic mathematical problem (Integral indeed) is very slow.
+I used to take one week to train the model from the scratch and only got a 70% accuracy, which is not acceptable.